cviddy17/cviddy17.github.io/about.md

 ### More Information

 I am currently a Freelance Data Scientist and Python Developer working out of New York, NY.
-Or Los Angeles.
-Or Las Vegas.
-Currently I'm looking for opportunities in NY, LA, and Austin, TX.
+Currently I'm looking for opportunities all across the United States.

 ### Contact me